maxlevesque/autoCorrelation/README.md

 ## Purpose

-Computes the autocorrelation function of particles along a trajectory.
+Computes the autocorrelation function of a three-dimensional array signal for multiple particles.

 ## Background

-PLEASE REFERE TO MANUAL.LYX AND MANUAL.PDF
+Please refer to manual.pdf for detailed instructions and a discussion of the mathematical background.

-## Main author
+## Author

-Written by Maximilien Levesque, while in postdoc in the group of Mathieu Salanne at
+Written by Maximilien Levesque, École Normale Supérieure, Paris, France.
-UPMC Univ Paris 06, CNRS, ESPCI, UMR 7195, PECSA, F-75005 Paris, France

-Written for a better workflow in the MEM group.

-## Thanks
+## Important contributors

+* Vincent Dahirel, UPMC, PECSA, Paris, France, for rewritting the brute force algorithm in a faster and more readable way, Oct.
+2013.
-* Marie Jardat, UPMC, PECSA, Paris, France, for discussions, extensive testing and bug reports of the beta (unshared) versions.
+* Marie Jardat, UPMC, PECSA, Paris, France, for discussions, extensive testing and bug reports.
 Sept.
 2013.
-* Xudong Zhao, UPMC, PECSA, Paris, France, for providing test cases and for discussions.
+* Xudong Zhao, UPMC, PECSA, Paris, France, for providing test cases, for discussions and Apple specific bug reports.
 Sept.
 2013

-* Vincent Dahirel, UPMC, PECSA, Paris, France, for rewritting part of the main brute force algorithm in a more fast and readable way, Oct.
-2013.
+## Changelog

+* Sept.
+2013:   Basic version of the code, with bruteforce algorithm only.
+* Oct.
+2013:    Various improvements of the code and of the bruteforce algorithm.
+* Feb.
+2014:    Introduction of the Fourier space algorithm, inducing runtimes divided by 100.

 ## How to make it work